Home | Trips | About Trips | Dates & Prices | About Us | Photos | Reservations | Contact Us

 Killer whales are the largest members of the dolphin family.
 Their distinctive black and white colouring, dorsal fin, and size make them easy to distinguish from other cetaceans.

-Although Killer Whales are not formally subdivided taxonomically there are three recognized 'ecotypes' off the west coast of North America: Resident, Transient, and Offshore.
+Although Killer Whales are not formally subdivided taxonomically there are three recognized 'ecotypes' off the west coast of North America: Resident, Bigg's (Transient), and Offshore.

 These three 'ecotypes' of Killer Whale are fundamentally different in most aspects of their behaviour, social organization, ecology, diets, and there are subtle physical differences.
 It is believed that these differences are so profound that the three ecotypes are socially and genetically isolated, despite living in the same waters.